wrathofquan/dats/docs/_posts/2018-11-19-data-repos.md

 - WTF is a Repository and why are there so many?
 - Why sharing data is easier with a Repository designed for archiving and discovery
-- Dataverse, Zenodo, Dash/Dryad, OSF, ICPSR, Github
+- Learn a little about: Dataverse, Zenodo, Dash/Dryad, OSF, ICPSR, Github
 - Searching for Data in Repositories
 - APIs + Tools to work with repositories